deepakhj/cadent/docs/uniqueid.md

 This means that the carbon2 format is acctually "doubled up" in a fashion

+### TagMode

+The default mode is "metrics2" which means that any tag names that are not in the list above are NOT concidered for UniqueID ... but this may not work for all systems and use cases, so we have a TagMode of `all` which basically "breaks this intrinsitic tag vs metatags and all tags are concidered "intrinsitic"

+An example in the Accumulator/Prereg config file

+    [graphite-map]
+     listen_server="graphite-in" # which listener to sit in front of  (must be in the main config) default_backend="graphite-in"  # failing a match go here

+         [graphite-map.accumulator]
+         backend = "BLACKHOLE"
+         input_format = "carbon2"
+         output_format = "carbon2"
+         random_ticker_start = false
+         tag_mode = "all"  # set to all use all tags for unique ID generation

+         accumulate_flush = "1s"
+         times = ["1s:1h", "5s:12h", "1m:168h"]

 ## UniqueID String

 Some database systems (cassandra for instance) overflow on a full uint64, so we need to have a format that pretty much